scheme-requests-for-implementation/srfi-126/srfi-126.md

 program startup, then the salt value is derived from the value of this environment variable in a deterministic manner.

+Every hash function takes an optional `bound` argument which must be an exact non-negative integer.
+It signifies that the function need not return an integer greater than `bound`, although it may do so.

 - `(equal-hash obj)` (procedure)
+- `(equal-hash obj bound)`

 Returns an integer hash value for `obj`, based on its structure and current contents.
 This hash function is suitable for use with